 This adorable bunny shaped pillow is a wonderful Easter gift idea for the kids in your family or for friends but could also play as a gift for baby showers or a birthday!
 My bunny sewing pattern is so easy and quite fast to sew, you’ll be able to make a bunch of these cuties in no time.
 I took roughly about an hour and a half to draw the pattern, cut the fabrics and sew the bunny.
 To be honest, picking the fabrics was a major problem as I just couldn’t make up my mind on what scraps to use, I have too many and too cute!

-The pattern for the bunny (body, ear, hand and foot) is available for purchase here or get it free when you join my newsletter.
+The pattern for the bunny (body, ear, hand and foot) is available for purchase here!.

 - bunny pattern with body, ear, foot and hand